LakeinLove/Mage-The-Awakening/Magic/Legacies/Legacy Attainments.md

 ### Automatic Activation

-In most cases, a Legacy Attainment can be activated with an instant action and does not require dice rolls.\
+In most cases, a Legacy Attainment can be activated with an [[Instant Action]] and does not require dice rolls.\
-Like a spell, the Attainment automatically acquires primary spell factor ranks (in Potency or Duration) equal to the mage’s dots in the Attainment’s highest prerequisite [[Arcanum]] minus one.
+Like a spell, the Attainment automatically acquires primary [[Spell Factors|spell factor]] ranks (in Potency or Duration) equal to the mage’s dots in the Attainment’s highest prerequisite [[Arcanum]] minus one.

-When required, the Attainment is also considered to have acquired additional spell factors that would incur a penalty (if cast as a spell) up to the Attainment’s lowest prerequisite [[Arcanum]].
+When required, the Attainment is also considered to have acquired additional [[Spell Factors]] that would incur a penalty (if cast as a spell) up to the Attainment’s lowest prerequisite [[Arcanum]].

 If the Attainment would require a measurement of its successes, it automatically scores a number of successes equal to the mage’s dots in the highest prerequisite [[Arcanum]].

 For example, if a member of a fire-summoning Legacy who possesses [[Forces]] 5 activates her [[Forces]]-based Legacy Attainment.
 Its primary factor is Potency.
 The Attainment scores 5 Potency automatically.
 If Duration is required, it lasts for three turns (as per Duration rating with –4 dice penalty).
 It scores 5 successes.
 If the Attainment also harnessed [[Spirit]] and the mage possessed three dots in that [[Arcanum]], the Duration would decrease to two turns, since the secondary factor uses the lower of the two ratings.

-Unless specified otherwise, activating an Attainment is an instant action.\
+Unless specified otherwise, activating an Attainment is an [[Instant Action]].\
 Attainments cannot be enhanced by longer “casting times.”

 ### Fixed Reach